 Through climbing, Viktor Frankl reinforced his inner strength, which he called »defiance of the mind«.
 According to Frankl, this helped him to overcome his own fear of heights and more importantly to survive four concentration camps.

 In the mountains, the world-famous psychiatrist Viktor Frankl was »just Viktor,« as his wife Elly put it.
-Not an exceptional alpinist on the side, but a true friend of the mountains, with heart and soul.
+Not an exceptional alpinist, but a true friend of the mountains, with heart and soul.

 Elisabeth Lukas, psychotherapist and one of the best-known students of Viktor Frankl, adds context and well-founded logotherapeutic principles to accompany these climbing tours.

 An hommage to an exceptional alpinist who provided us with a way to talk about the meaning of climbing.

 »By following Frankl’s climbing routes the authors review his impressive life and connect every route with his work«

 »They skilfully interweave individual alpine delicacies from the life of the climbing professor with his life story and the development of his therapeutic approaches.«